Admission

 Students who hold a bachelor's degree in any field from a regionally accredited college or university (or the international equivalent) and who have demonstrated their ability or potential to do high-quality academic work are encouraged to apply.
 In addition, applicants are required to meet all program prerequisites, which include the following:

-*Required only for specific graduate courses; not prior to program start.
+*Courses required for specific graduate courses, not prior to program start

 Executive Doctorate of Business Administration (Executive DBA)